About KerryAnn

 I have spent most of my life living on a low income, and have partnered with my husband to own and operate two businesses, traveled full time for 10 years, had camping adventures, and spent thousands of hours gathering information and learning content marketing.

-We do plan to buy another home base somewhere in the country where land is cheap.
-No flash house, just an old shack or the ability to add some sort of structure.
-There are houses for sale around Australia for under $100K if you are patient and not worried about aesthetics.
+We live in a country town where land is cheap.
+Not a flash house, with two bedrooms, but comfortable and neat inside.
+There are houses for sale around Australia for under $200K if you are patient and not worried about keeping up with the Jones’.

-As we travel without needing to dedicate time to our retail business, we will be able to enjoy our hobbies which include hunting for stones and gemstones, prospecting for gold, walking, and photographing scenery and nature.
+In the future, we will travel without needing to dedicate time to a retail business.
+This will allow us to enjoy our hobbies which include hunting for stones and gemstones, prospecting for gold, walking, and photographing scenery and nature.

 We aim to create products from stones and gems that we find on our travels and hopefully find some gold to sell.

-Creating this blog, the abovementioned products, and our retirement withdrawals will provide a little income to fund our travels
+Creating this blog, the abovementioned products, and our retirement withdrawals will provide a little income to fund our travels.
+I can return home at any time and work part-time if funds get low.

 I will succeed or my life will blow up spectacularly.
 As I share my life with my readers I am focusing on the former.

 My husband and I started our first mobile business from scratch in 1985 with around $200 in the bank.
-In order to turn this into a bricks-and-mortar one, we sold our house to raise $18,000 for working capital.
+To turn this into a bricks-and-mortar one, we sold our house to raise $18,000 for working capital.

 Our first business gave us an income and like most small businesses a secure job.
 All spare money was reinvested into the business yet we lived well.

-Selling this business 20 years later enabled us to clear all debt and start our second business, which started as a bricks-and-mortar and then turned mobile as we took the leap to travel full time.
+Selling this business 20 years later enabled us to clear all debt and start our second business, which started as a bricks-and-mortar and turned mobile as we leaped to travel full time.

 Gardening, Camping, and Plenty of Outdoor activities